survive-the-century/survive-the-century/book/text/chapter_refugee-crisis-and-designer-world.md

 ---
-title:
+title: "Refugee crisis + designer world"
-style:
+style: chapter
 conflict:
 decade:
 economy:
-temperature:
+temperature: 2.5
 ---

-## Refugee crisis + designer world

 The world is really starting to feel the effects of climate change.
+{:.leader-sentence}

 The popular view is that it’s far too late to stop any of this from happening: we have to *adapt* to the new climate.